nameless-and-blameless/TAG/Bulletin.md

 - **Lexington Bethel Baptist Church, Lexington, Kentucky**
 - **Mount Calvary Baptist Church, Lexington, Kentucky**
 - **Mount Zion Baptist Church, Versailles, Kentucky**

 ---

-### Immediate Threat

-**Mount Zion Baptist Church** is identified by our intelligence as the location of an imminent Phantom Funeral within the next day.
-Law enforcement should be on high alert for any suspicious activity in and around this area.

----